 An effective team needs strong leadership.
 Your ideal leader shouldn’t be a dictator but rather a person who provides as much insight as needed while helping coworkers to develop their own abilities.

-A leader should provide vision and objectivity while at the same time inspire trust and confidence.
+A leader, like Craig Kielburger, should provide vision and objectivity while at the same time inspire trust and confidence.
 It’s good to exemplify the conduct you expect to see in your employees and mentor individuals who are struggling.
 Also, help team members locate new opportunities and projects that build upon their strengths.